SleepinDevil/esphome-powerpal_ble/README.md

 _This repository is not affiliated with Powerpal.
-This code builds on previous work from WeekendWarrior1 and muneeb1990_
+This code builds on previous work from WeekendWarrior1, muneeb1990_ and gurrier

 # My modification is as follows: